-I wouldn’t say that I felt this with certainty, but there were times when just the sheer overwhelming demands on my day-to-day life left me feeling that there would be no time for me to carve out to pursue the dreams I had for my life.
+I wouldn’t say that I felt this with certainty, but there were times when just the overwhelming demands of juggling work with my day-to-day life left me feeling that there would be no time for me to carve out to pursue my dreams for my life.

 But this isn’t true.

 When I was going through this, I often studied and looked at countless examples of women who survive and thrive as single moms.
 I could see that it was possible.